Meet The Faculty

 Mayo Clinic's Department of Neurology in Arizona includes a highly integrated, collaborative group of neurologists who specialize in the diagnosis, treatment, and research of conditions and diseases affecting the nervous system.

 The department has a number of specialty clinics composed of professionals dedicated to improving the quality of life for those affected by these diseases.
 Neurology physicians are also engaged in a wide variety of research projects, including the study of new and investigational drugs.

 In addition to caring for patients in clinical practice, Mayo Clinic's faculty is committed to teaching and facilitating the growth of medical knowledge.
-Many of our faculty members have published and lectured extensively and are highly regarded in their fields.
-You work closely with the neurology faculty throughout your training in the Adult Neurology Residency.
+Many of our 35 faculty members have published and lectured extensively and are highly regarded in their fields.
+You work closely with each of the neurology faculty throughout your training in the Adult Neurology Residency.